armon/relay/README.md

     pub, err := conn.Publisher("tasks")
     defer pub.Close()

     pub.Publish("this is a test message")

-Here is an example of a new consumer:
+Here is an example of a simple consumer:

     conf := &relay.Config{Addr: "rabbitmq"}
     conn, err := relay.New(conf)